Missing Data

 df.dtypes

-We see that we have many variables that we have what appears to be many quantitative variables.
-Notice that the "number_of_follows" variable is recorded as an object variable type (indicating categorical variable) but seems like it should be recorded as a quantitative one instead.
+After exploring the variable data types in python, we notice that the "number_of_follows" variable is recorded as an object variable type (indicating categorical variable) but seems like it should be recorded as a quantitative one instead from our initial data viewing.
 The "number_of_follows" variable is the only quantitative variable that seems to be like this.

 As a start, let's look at the values that the "number_of_follows" variable has.